MeteoModels.jl

 MeteoModels.dimensionMethod

-dimension(d::Distribution) -> Int
+dimension(d::Law) -> Int

 Dimension of the (vector) space on which the distribution is defined.
+For a JointLaw, the function returns a vector of integers corresponding to the dimensions of the each marginal.

 source